rust-or/good_lp/CONTRIBUTING.md

-# General guidelines
+# General Guidelines

-Contribution happens through github.
+Contribution happens through GitHub.

 Please format your code with `cargo fmt`, and if you add a new feature, update the README, the doc comments, and the doc tests accordingly.

-## Adding a new solver
+## Adding a New Solver

 Adding a new solver should not take more than a few hundred lines of code, tests included.